 The administration of all medicines is carefully documented to ensure adequate safety.
-Parents are responsible for bringing in named medicines and completing a medical administration consent form which is then signed off by the Headteacher (or in her absence, the Deputy Headteacher).
+Parents are responsible for bringing in named medicines and completing a medical administration consent form which is then signed off by the Headteacher (or in his absence, the Deputy Headteacher).
 Records are kept, detailing medicine administered, when and by whom.
 On occasions, children may require support with their personal care.
 This is managed through direct conversations with parents in ensuring all relevant equipment / supplies are readily available in school to avoid parents being called as and when they are needed.
 Relevant staff are trained to support medical needs and in some cases all staff receive training.
 We have a medical policy in place, which is regularly reviewed.

 What training do staff receive?